 Timeline: The Trump investigation in Fulton County, Georgia

-Fulton County District Attorney Fani Willis has indicated that former President Donald Trump and others in his orbit could be indicted soon for alleged crimes in their efforts to overturn Georgia's 2020 election results.
-The investigation has been going on for more than two and a half years, and if Trump is charged, it would be his fourth indictment since April.
+Former President Donald Trump and 18 allies have been indicted in Georgia on charges including election fraud, racketeering and other counts related to alleged their efforts to overturn Georgia's 2020 election results.
+The investigation has been going on for more than two and a half years, and it is now Trump's fourth indictment since April.

 2020